shivalkarrahul/demo-three-tier-app-on-aws/README.md

 export EMAIL="your-email-id@example.com"
 ```

-✅ **Set your backend S3 bucket name for which event notifications will be created for all object uploads. e.g., `demo-app-backend-s3-bucket-12345-<some-random-string>`.
-Notifications will be sent to an SNS Topic.**
+✅ **Use the backend S3 bucket name you defined previously in Step 3. e.g., `demo-app-backend-s3-bucket-12345-<some-random-string>`.
+Event notifications rule for all object uploads to this bucket will be configured to send messages to an SNS Topic**

 ```bash
 export BACKEND_BUCKET_NAME="demo-app-backend-s3-bucket-12345"